STRIDES-Codes/STAW-Health/README.md

 All data from United States-based weather stations in GSOY was identified and combined.
 Average yearly temperature (F) and precipitation (in) values were calculated for regions.

 ## Building the Shiny app
-The app was built from R Studio in a virtual environment.
+The app was built from RStudio in a virtual environment.
 Maps were rendered using the R package "leaflet".

 # Future Functionality